superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 The subroutine above uses an abstraction of the RAG pipeline method `query_with_context()`.
 The `rag_response_dataset` uses `ground_truth` as a single string value (representing the correct answer to a question); the older format (RAGAS < v0.1.1) used `ground_truths`, which expected answers to be provided as a list of strings.
 We will show a sample naive-rag example in a bit.
-You can choose your preferred format for `grouth_truth` based on the RAGAS version you use.
+You can choose your preferred format for `ground_truth` based on the RAGAS version you use.

 Now that we've created a baseline along with a subroutine to create an evaluation dataset, let's see what we can measure using RAGAS.